- Q:Can I take Masters in Accounting courses without applying to the Masters in Accounting program?

 Applicants to the masters of accounting program are required to have a Bachelor's in Accounting or at least 24 credits in accounting, a Bachelor's in Business or equivalent.

-Applicants who do not have an accounting major or equivalent will be provisionally admitted until they have completed the following courses or equivalents with a grade of B- or better: ACCT 331, ACCT 332, ACCT 351, and ACCT 461.
+Applicants who do not have an accounting major or equivalent, but who do have a business degree, will be provisionally admitted until they have completed the following courses or equivalents with a grade of B- or better: ACCT 331, ACCT 332, ACCT 351, and ACCT 461.
 If you wish to earn additional accounting credits, the School of Business offers a post-baccalaureate accounting certificate program.

 You also are eligible to apply for the Mason MBA program.